Danger in the Lumo-Bay

 The marble statue fell.

-Its wings split open, spreading wide, when it hit the floor.
+Its wings split open and spread wide, when it hit the floor.
 Captain Jacques thought it was broken; then the marble gryphon turned, stared at him with glittering eyes, and opened its beak in a piercing shriek.

 Captain Jacques’ ears flattened against the sound, and he jumped backward, tripped over his own paws, and fell hard against a bookshelf.
 The gryphon raised its wide-spread wings, flapped them, and rose into the air.
 Its shriek formed recognizable words: “Not yours!” it cried.
 Its beak gleamed like a knife.

 Computer, pause program!”
 Captain Jacques shouted over the sound of the gryphon’s flapping wings and piercing cry.
 The library books, shelves, and murderous gryphon flickered.
 The hexagonal blue lines of the lumo-bay shone eerily through them for a moment, breaking the library’s illusion of reality.
-Then it was gone, and everything around Captain Jacques seemed dangerously real again.
+Then the blue lines were gone, and everything around Captain Jacques seemed dangerously real again.

 The stone gryphon dove for the captain; he rolled, and its beak only grazed his shoulder.
 The pain burned — he needed to get those safeties online.